 Germany hosts one of the most exciting carnivals in the world, which is also known as the “Fifth Season”.
 The main attraction of this carnival is the Rose Monday Parade alongside people hitting onto the streets and participating in the merriment and posing colorful costume balls.
 The Carnival is celebrated throughout the country with marching bands, dancers and decorated floats marching past the streets across Germany.

-Every February, the country hosts one of the world’s most celebrated Film Festivals.
+Every February, the country hosts one of the world’s most celebrated Film Festivals in Germany.
 This is the time when Berlin rolls out the red carpet for the who’s who of World Cinema.
 The event showcases almost 400 films from all over the world.
 The event organizers also arrange parties, refreshments and balls for the dignitaries flowing in from different parts of the world.
 The film festival is open to all those who love to watch movies.

 Other famous festivals in Germany include Carnival of Cultures in Berlin and Wine Festival in Bad Durkheim.
 The Berlin Carnival is celebrated during the summer season unlike the Fifth Season that is celebrated during the winters.
 This Carnival is popularly known as Carnival of Culture in Berlin and is attended by hundreds of visitors to pay tribute to the multicultural spirit of Germany.
 Wine festival is originally called “Wurstmarkt” or the “sausage market”.
 This is a celebration of excellent local wines available in the region.